ON THE BACK OF THOUGHT

 A lot of kinetic energy goes into that, too.

-The Higgs boson (particle) can’t be “discovered” by finding it somewhere but has to be created in a particle collision.
-Its discovery confirms the existence of the Higgs field.
+The Higgs boson (particle) can’t be “discovered”, it has to be created in a particle collision.
+After observing collisions at the LHC for a year, at CERN in 2012 scientists revealed the Higgs boson.

 We split the atom and smashed the quark to realise the field.